 The Electric Imp app will walk you through the process of activating your impC001 Breakout Board, but it can also be used with development hardware based on any of the various imp types.
 After signing in, tap Configure a Device and then select your network type.
 For the impC001 Breakout Board, choose Cellular:

-Note If you have an older version of the app, it will not show a Cellular option — please select Ethernet.
+Note If you have an older version of the app, it may not show a Cellular option — in this case, please select Ethernet.

-Tap Next in the app, and keep doing so until you see the Start BlinkUp button at the bottom of the BlinkUp page:
+Tap Next in the app, and keep doing so until you see the screen headed BLINKUP.
+It has a START BLINKUP button at the bottom of the screen:

 Always run a BlinkUp with the screen facing away from you and towards the device being configured, especially if you suffer from a medical condition that makes you susceptible to strobing light.
 In the iOS app there are audio prompts both at the start and end, so you can close your eyes during the process.
 The Android app vibrates the handset after BlinkUp is done.